Team612/612-ProgrammingResources/Tutorials/GIT-USAGE-GUIDE.md

 1. Repeat step 3 above.
 2. Type ```git add -A```
+* ```git add -A``` adds all changes within the git repository.
+In the rare instance that you do not want to do that, you may need to use a different command.
+See [this video](https://www.youtube.com/watch?v=tcd4txbTtAY) for more details.
 3. Type ```git commit -m "[message]"```
     - (Alternatively, you can use ```git commit -am "[message]"``` to combine steps 2 and 3)
 4. (Usually required but sometimes optional)